 - To find suitable homes wherever possible, both in Turkey and abroad.

 - To ensure the animals of Kalkan do not starve once the tourist summer season has ended, by providing food through our winter feeding programme.

-- To work with the local community to show the importance of having owned animals neutered and to offer free sterilisation for animals in under privileged households.
+- To work with the local community to show the importance of having owned animals neutered.
+To offer free sterilisation for animals in under privileged households.

-- To improve public understanding, treatment of animals through education, and to increase local awareness of, and compassion for street animals.
+- To improve public understanding and treatment of animals through education programs.
+To increase local awareness of, and compassion for street animals.

 KAPSA is a Turkish registered, non profit organisation since April 2008.